andretalpo/mario-adventure/README.md

 # Super Mario Adventure

-This is a point and click game, making reference to the classic Super Mario World from SNES.
+This is a point and click game making reference to the classic Super Mario World from SNES.

 ## Getting Started